OBOAcademy/obook/docs/tutorial/fhkb.md

 ## Data Properties in the FHKB

 We now have some individuals with some basic object properties between individuals.
 OWL 2, however, also has data properties that can relate an object or individual to some item of data.
-There are data about aPerson, such as years of events and names etc. So, in this Chapter you will:
+There are data about a `Person`, such as years of events and names etc. So, in this Chapter you will:

 1. Make some data properties to describe event years to people;
 2. Create some simple defined classes that group people by when they were born;